Rune Factory 4 Special Review (Switch)

 Whether you put much stock in the narrative or not, gameplay is where Rune Factory 4 Special ultimately shines.
 Some of the primary activities, beyond the aforementioned relationship system, include farming, combat, exploring, gathering, monster taming, crafting, flexing your leadership muscles, and participating in festivals.
 It is important to understand how base character progression works in Rune Factory 4 Special.
 Almost every action the player performs consumes rune points, with more strenuous actions demanding an equal measure of RP to perform.
 While somewhat limiting at first, the good thing is that performing these RP draining actions also INCREASES your max RP, among other stat and performance bonuses.
 What this means is that you may tire a little easily in the beginning, but before long it becomes a non-issue because your RP grows alongside almost everything you can do.
 Essentially, anything you do in-game will benefit your character in multiple ways- even bathing, sleeping, and eating have their own skills to master!

 Farming, like most other systems here, is valuable in a variety of ways.
 A myriad of seeds can be purchased or found and then be placed in tilled soil, and will eventually develop crops if you keep them watered each day.
 Most crops flourish in specific seasons, but can still be grown out-of-season at a reduced growth rate.
 A harvest report is available that provides further insight on which crops will be most (or least) bountiful for the next two weeks, giving those that crave min-maxing an additional incentive to go all the way with their farming tycoon.
 There are even more ways to play with and improve your crops, like soil quality, size, and growth rate, but none are mandatory for casual play.
-Basically, if you plant crops, keep them watered, and you’ll grow in power, efficiency, and wealth.
+Basically, if you plant crops, keep them watered, then you’ll grow in power, efficiency, and wealth.

 Rune Factory 4 Special features an action combat system that feels satisfying in an “arcadey-like” sense, despite being mechanically shallow .
 There are a number of weapon types at the player’s disposal, like axes, hammers, spears, swords, gloves, and staves, all of which perform differently from one another.
 Take short and long swords, for example: where the former strikes fast at limited range, the latter is slower but provides a longer reach.
 Each weapon type is capable of a few abilities – some being tied to actual weapon skill progression while others are simply equipped, and can even be used across multiple weapon types.
 Cyclone, a glove ability, was one of my favorites and could be used with any weapon.